Prince Rogers Nelson biography

 John L. Nelson

-The failure of the Nelsons’ jazz trio in 1960 sparked the deterioration in John and Mattie’s relationship and in 1965 the couple separated.
+The failure of the Nelsons’ jazz trio in 1960 sparked the deterioration of John and Mattie’s relationship and in 1965 the couple separated, when John moved out of the family home to take up residency of his own apartment.
 Mattie remarried in 1967, to Haywood Baker, and in 1970 they had a son Omarr Baker.
-By day Prince’s father was a plastics worker at the city’s Honeywell factory but at night played shows throughout the jazz clubs and strip bars of Minneapolis.
-The music scene was focussed in an area known as Uptown, the heart of the city’s nightlife and bohemian district.
+By day, Prince’s biological father was a plastics worker at the city’s Honeywell factory but at night played shows throughout the jazz clubs and strip bars of Minneapolis.
+The music scene was focussed in an area known as Uptown, the city’s nightlife and bohemian district.
 Prince often accompanied his father to the shows, standing in the wings studying his father’s performance.
-Prince was also a keen and proficient basketball player, but due to his 5ft 2in frame dreams to be drafted to a major league team were never going to be realized and so absorbed himself into music.
+Prince was also a keen and proficient basketball player, but due to his 5ft 2in frame ambitions being drafted to a major league team were never going to be realised and so absorbed himself into music.
 Prince’s father became a significant influence on his early career.
-In later years, Prince would share writing credit with John, in part to give his father financial help from the royalties.
-Music education was compulsory in Minnesota, and although Prince was unable to read music, as a way to escape his troubles at home spent hours teaching himself numerous instruments, starting with the piano left behind by his father and learned to play the theme tunes to his favourite TV shows such as Batman.
+In later years, Prince shared writing credit with John, in part to give his father financial help from the royalties.
+Music education was compulsory in Minnesota, and although Prince was unable to read music, as a way to escape his troubles at home spent hours teaching himself any instrument he could get his hands on – starting with the piano left behind by his father and learned to play theme tunes to his favourite TV shows, such as Batman.
 Before long, Prince composed his first song, one that would encapsulate his coming career: Funk Machine.

-The band comprised of Prince on keyboards and guitar, André (bass), and Prince’s second cousin Charles Smith (drums).
-Shortly after, the line-up expanded to involve Linda Anderson, André’s elder sister (keyboards), the Anderson’s neighbour Terry Jackson, and William Daugherty (percussion).
-Grand Central performed covers of their favourite funk tunes of the day; and being performed as instrumentals no singer was necessary.
+The band comprised of Prince on keyboards and guitar, André on bass, and Prince’s second cousin Charles Smith on the drums.
+Soon, the lineup expanded to involve Linda Anderson, André’s elder sister (keyboards), the Anderson’s neighbour Terry Jackson, and William Daugherty (percussion).
+Grand Central performed covers of their favourite funk tunes of the day; always performing them as instrumentals no singer was necessary.
 Daugherty’s cousin Morris Day, who had struck up a friendship with Cymone, was bought into the band in 1975 in substitute of Charles Smith as drummer.
-Day’s mother Lavonne Daugherty became the band’s manager and in 1976 renamed them Grand Central Corporation.
-It was again renamed to Champagne shortly before their graduation from Central High that June – Prince declaring his occupation in his final yearbook ‘Musician’.
-Indeed, on 4 December 1975 Prince and André gained employment as session musicians, stepping into their first professional recording studio, Cookhouse Studio in south Minneapolis, to lay down instrumentals for local musician Pepé Willie’s newly formed funk band 94 East.
-Pepé, an introduction brokered by Lavonne, and since 1974 husband of Prince’s cousin Shantel Manderville.
-Willie named his band after the nearby Interstate 94, which since 1964 linked St Paul and Minneapolis with Chicago to the east.
-Pepé took to mentoring Prince in the art of song craft and the workings of the music industry.
+Day’s mother Lavonne Daugherty was the band’s designated manager and in 1976 renamed it Grand Central Corporation.
+The group was again renamed to Champagne shortly before their graduation from Central High that June – Prince declaring his occupation in his final yearbook as ‘Musician’.
+Indeed, on 4 December 1975 Prince and André promptly gained employment as session musicians, stepping into their first professional recording studio, Cookhouse Studio in south Minneapolis, laying down instrumentals for a local musician Pepé Willie’s newly formed funk band 94 East.
+Pepé, an introduction brokered by Lavonne, and since 1974 husband of Prince’s cousin Shantel Manderville, named his band after the nearby Interstate 94, which since 1964 linked St Paul and Minneapolis with Chicago to the east.
+Pepé took to mentoring Prince in the art of songcraft and the workings of the music industry.

 For You (1978)